spottedd-spotify/spottedd-spotify.github.io/_pages/contents.md

 - **Similarity:** Similarity of songs within playlists is a sound assumption to make for recommending new songs for a given playlist

 - **Novelty:** The value of song recommendations is that there is an element of novelty/exploration, so users like to see new songs that are familiar but offer just enough novelty to keep them interested.
 We will try to build this in structurally through our system.

 - **Drift:** We want to build in bounds within our model to address song drift.
 This is the idea that if an algorithm recommends songs that move the music features away from the original average music features of a given playlist over time, we encounter drift.
 The user will then have to re-seed the playlist with their original tracks to get the algorithm back on track.
 We want to avoid this by imposing some bounds on our model.
-For example, in our preliminary model, our bounds were songs have to be in-cluster to be recommended in a relevant playlist.
+For example, in our baseline model, our bounds were the cluster boundaries.

 - **Representativeness:** Is a song representative of the playlist and/or is a playlist representative of certain songs?
 Not all playlists are made equally in terms of diversity.
 We devise models that account for differences in diversity of playlists’ musical features.

+Breaking this problem down, there are actually two steps:

+- **Identification:** This is identifying whether a song should be included or excluded from a playlist.
+This step is where traditional ML/ data science technqiues can help the most.
+We've done a lot of work in this realm with our models, because this is the most testable with hard metrics like accuracy and F1.

+- **Deployment:** The candidate set of playlists that may come out of identification will most likely be quite large, given the nature of our dataset.
+How do we actually deploy a recommendation?
+In our monte carlo method, we use randomness to figure out priority of playlists to add to first.
+Depending on how rapidly Spotify's playlist team wants to show new songs to a user, the team can dial up or dial down the number of playlists to recommend a song using a priority list.
+The efficacy of our methods for this part of the problem is not as readily observable since we don't have user satisfaction info here.
+However, we used our a priori considerations above to guide us in the right direction.

 ## Data Engineering
 We encountered multiple issues with our dataset.
 For one, the “playlist-song”